Spasmodic dysphoniaDysphonia - spasmodic; Speech disorder - spasmodic dysphonia

 Botulinum toxin (Botox) treatments may help.
-Botulinum toxin comes from acertain type of bacteria.
+Botulinum toxin comes from a certain type of bacteria.
 Very small amounts of this toxin may be injected into the muscles around the vocal cords.
-This treatment will often help for a period of 3 to 4 months.
+This treatment will often help for 3 to 4 months.

 Surgery to cut one of the nerves to the vocal cords has been used to treat spasmodic dysphonia, but it is not very effective.

 Brain stimulation may be useful in some people.